Huy-Ngo/acanban/docs/source/req/use-case/other.rst

-If, in **Search by name** sub flow, user enters a name which is not matched with any student name, the system should display a message that there are no matching student.
+If, in **Search by name** sub flow, user enters a name which is not matched with any student name, the system should display a message that there are no matching students.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be logged in the system before the use case begins.
+User must have logged in to the system before the use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^